5JAMEA07/COM619-Assignment1/README.md

 # KRYPTONITE
 ## Team Introduction

 Welcome to the documentation of our project.
 This project is a collaborative effort brought to life by a dedicated team of four, each contributing unique skills and expertise.
 Our application is hosted at [https://kryptonite.uksouth.cloudapp.azure.com/](https://kryptonite.uksouth.cloudapp.azure.com/) , showcasing the culmination of our hard work and dedication.
+A YouTube video of our project is hosted at:

 This project was brought to life by a dedicated team of four, each contributing unique skills and expertise.
 Our team comprises: